UM-LPM/EARS/README.md

     }
 }
 ```

+## Publications
+N. Veček, M. Mernik, and M. Črepinšek.
+"A chess rating system for evolutionary algorithms: A new method for the comparison and ranking of evolutionary algorithms."
+Information Sciences 277 (2014): 656-679. http://www.sciencedirect.com/science/article/pii/S002002551400276X

 *The authors acknowledge the financial support from the Slovenian Research Agency (research core funding No. P2-0041 COMPUTER SYSTEMS, METHODOLOGIES, AND INTELLIGENT SERVICES)* http://p2-0041.feri.um.si/en/